 That is why when you are thinking about your products or services you should be a bit less literal and a bit more creative.
 The way you tell the story of your offer should be memorable and unique since that is the way your brand will remain relevant in your customers’ minds.

 Now that we know all about you and your offer, it is time to get inside the head of your target customer.
 Knowing your customer and their needs is as important as knowing yourself.

 For answering this question, you should consider some demographic information about your target customer.
 What you might find interesting is their age, gender, level of education, and the amount of their monthly income.
-Depending on your niche you should go even further and consider information such as your target customers’ hobbies and interests, social media activity, or fitness level.
+Depending on your niche, you should go even further and consider information such as your target customers’ hobbies, interests, social media activity, or fitness level.

 Make sure to notice if there is a difference between who your target customer is and the customer that actually consumes your products or services.
 This information can help you determine what type of customer responds to your brand.
 If your actual customers are not the ones you originally targeted and you are not satisfied with it, maybe it is time to rethink your marketing and branding strategies.

 4. What are the needs of your customer?